yingz1985/DataViLiJ/README.md

 ### Summary
- *: An application for showing data progressions
+ - An application for showing data progressions
- *: Import or add however many lines of data as you wish *: Custom configuration settings for each algorithm *: Easy to export/import correct file format
+ - Import or add however many lines of data as you wish
+ - Custom configuration settings for each algorithm
+ - Easy to export/import correct file format

-### Summary
+### Goal

 The goal of this project is for students and beginning professionals in AI to have a visual understanding of the inner workings of the fundamental algorithms.
 AI is a vast field, and this project is limited to the visualization